qixuanHou/PrivacyResearch/subprocessors.md

 * GDPR Article 28/29/32-36/42/43 – the contract between data controller and data processor
 * GDPR Article 30 – data processors, record keeping and secure processing
 * GDPR Article 5 – data processors and controllers: common duties, shared liability

+### Ideas
+* there is always a date on the page, when the page was updated.
+We probably can track this!
+* Create a user interactive tool to retrieve data from webpage
+  * user click on the portion which contains the date, then the portion is recorded, and can be checked later

 ### Problems